Sine-Liouville gravity as a Vertex Model on Planar Graphs: Introduction and summary of the results

-The role of scale parameter in sine-Liouville gravity is played by the cosmological constant $\mu$ which determines the size of the two-dimensional universe.
-The limit of large $\mu$ describes the UV limit of the matter field which is that of a free compactified boson.
-When $t$ becomes large and negative, the effective cosmological constant $-\mu/t$ diminishes and eq. \re{eqstate6v} explores the physics at large distances.
-The limit $t\to -\infty$ thus corresponds to the IR fixed point of the imaginary coupled sine-Gordon model.
-The third critical point $t=t_c$ is that of pure gravity and corresponds to the massive phase.
+The equation of state \re{eqstate6v} has three critical points $t=0, t\to -\infty$ and $t=t_c>0$ corresponding to the dilute, the dense and the massive phases of the loop gas.
+The phase diagram sine-Liouville gravity extracted from the critical behaviour of the 7v model matches the phase diagram of the sine-Gordon model on the plane where we observe two nontrivial and one trivial fixed points of the renormalisation group.
+The role of the scale parameter is played in sine-Liouville gravity by the cosmological constant $\mu$ which determines the size of the two-dimensional universe.
+The limit of large $\mu$, or equivalently small $t$, describes the UV limit of the matter field which is that of a free compactified boson.
+When $t$ becomes large and negative, the effective cosmological constant $-\mu/t$ diminishes and eq. \re{eqstate6v} describes the physics at large distances.
+The second critical point $t\to -\infty$ thus corresponds to the IR fixed point of the sine-Gordon model with \emph{imaginary} mass coupling $\sim \sqrt{t}$.
+The transcendental equation \re{eqstate6v} is the counterpart in sine-Liouville gravity of the massless flow in the sine-Gordon model with imaginary mass coupling $\sim \sqrt{t}= \pm i \sqrt{|t|}$ studied in \cite{Fendley:1993wq,Fendley:1993xa, Zamolodchikov:1994za}.
+Finally, the third critical point $t=t_c$ is that of pure gravity and corresponds to the massive phase.